aws-samples/amazon-resilient-fix-engine-demo/README.md

 ## Pre-requisites
 - An AWS account
-- Cloud9 (for building the container image) https://docs.aws.amazon.com/cloud9/latest/user-guide/setup-express.html
-- ECR (for hosting the container image) https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html
+- The FIX port number and (optional for internal testing) DNS name you intend to use (either as a FIX server or client)
+- (Optionally) [Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) which you control and a [hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html), which will be used to create a DNS alias for the FIX server (not required if you are using this solution only as a FIX client).
-- (Optionally) An existing VPC and subnets (one public, one private) where you'd like to run the FIX engine (if you don't have one or would like a new one creatd, simply run the "VPC" version of the Cloud Formation template included with this project.
+- (Optionally) An existing [VPC and subnets](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html) (one public, one private) where you'd like to run the FIX engine (if you don't have one or would like a new one creatd, simply run the "VPC" version of the Cloud Formation template included with this project.
 - The FIX port number and DNS name you intend to use (either as a FIX server or client)
-- Download/install the QuickFix version appropriate for the language and FIX protocol version that's used for your application from http://www.quickfixengine.org/
+- Download/install the QuickFix version appropriate for the language and FIX protocol version that's used for your application from [quickfixengine.org/](http://www.quickfixengine.org/)
-- Download/install Kafka producer/consumer library appropriate for the language that's used for your application from https://cwiki.apache.org/confluence/display/KAFKA/Clients
+- Download/install Kafka producer/consumer library appropriate for the language that's used for your application from [cwiki.apache.org/confluence/display/KAFKA/Clients](https://cwiki.apache.org/confluence/display/KAFKA/Clients)
+- (Optionally) [Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/setup-express.html) (for building the container image)
+- (Optionally) [ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html) (for hosting the container image)

 ## Installation
-- Use Cloud9 to clone GitHub repo https://github.com/aws-samples/amazon-resilient-fix-engine-demo (git clone https://github.com/aws-samples/amazon-resilient-fix-engine-demo.git)
 - If you'd like to create a new VPC and subnets for the FIX engine, download and run this CloudFormation template https://github.com/aws-samples/amazon-resilient-fix-engine-demo/blob/main/cloudformation/FIXEngineVPCApplication.yml
 - If you'd like to share an existing VPC and subnets, download and run this CloudFormation template https://github.com/aws-samples/amazon-resilient-fix-engine-demo/blob/main/cloudformation/FIXEngineApplication.yml
 - View the Primary and Failover ECS tasks' Log Groups in CloudFormation and see which one's been elected leader